cmoesgaard/moesgaard.dev/content/posts/2023-01-16-self-hosting.md

 Despite its shortcomings, I've deemed my own setup Good Enough™ and it has served me pretty well for a number of years so far.
 But there's always room for improvement.

-In the future I'd like to improve on a few things:
+In the future I'd like to improve on a few things, each of which probably deserve their own posts:

 * Open-sourcing my infrastructure.
 Cleaning up my repo, and making what I have available for others as inspiration.
 * A way to automatically update my services (probably using [Watchtower](https://containrrr.dev/watchtower/)).